xeptagondev/performance-app-methodology/methodology/accountability/evaluation-management.md

 * **Team Onboard:** Consultants have been hired
 * **Completed:** Evaluation has been completed

-An evaluation can only have one status at a time.&#x20;
+An evaluation can only have one status at a time.

 Potential change to % overdue calculation